Talks | Interviews | Publications

 HOPE for HEALING

-Lara talks with Dr. Stracks about her own healing journey after finding Curable and discovering the power of Curable Groups, where she is now a facilitator and content creator.
+Dec.
+2021: Lara talks with Dr. Stracks about her own healing journey after finding Curable, where she is now an expert speaker and facilitator. -

 KEY TAKEAWAYS from LARA: